What are the advantages for contractors?

 System built structures require shorter construction times, less than half of conventional stick built methods and can meet any and all wood framing needs

-Quicker completion times allow for more projects which promotes growth and increases profitability
+Quicker completion times allow for more projects which promotes growth and increases productivity

 Simplified building process